CreateMpls-Prime-Dev-Team/Create-MPLS-Administration-Tool/PROJECT_README.md

 Duration: Built in a 2 week sprint.

 This project is a administration program for Create MPLS to manage their students, teachers, volunteers, and programs between locations.
-The goal of it being a record holder for all their needed info for grants so that spreadsheets can go to the way side.
+This application serves as both an attendance tracker, as well as a system that automatically generates materials for future grant applications.

 To see the fully functional site, please visit: [DEPLOYED VERSION OF APP](www.heroku.com)